Getting married at All Saints Church Wokingham

 Your order of service printed

 Many couples choose to have the order of service printed, with the words of hymns and perhaps some prayers, for distribution to the congregation at the service.
 It is helpful if your priest is able to see the draft copy for comment before the final print run.
-Also, if you are preparing the printed order yourself, All Saints Parish Office has many of the hymn and prayer words which can be made available to you in Word or text format for PC.
+Also, if you are preparing the printed order yourself, All Saints Parish Office can provide hymn and prayer words and advise you on copyright issues.

 This takes place in church usually on an evening during the week before the wedding; but, unless it cannot be avoided, preferably not the evening before the big day itself!
 Your priest will take you through the service: this gives you a feel for the “shape” of the ceremony; reminds you of the words to be spoken; and enables those final decisions to be made about who does what and where in the service.
 It is very helpful if the following people are able to attend the rehearsal: bride and groom (!); bride’s father or person “giving away” the bride; best man; a representative of the bridesmaids (if any); at least one of the ushers.
 Others are welcome too though not essential.
 It is not helpful for the videographer to attend the rehearsal because at this point our focus is on clarifying the process of your ceremony.
 Please bring at least one copy of your printed order of service to the rehearsal.